 Who is eligible for Associate Membership?

-An “Associate member” is a specialist registrar or other non-consultant grade (Associate specialists, Staff Grade, Clinical fellows etc) who may become an Associate Member of BSUG by payment of the annual membership fee.
+An “Associate member” is a specialist registrar or other non-consultant grade (Associate specialists, Staff Grade, Clinical fellows etc);.

 What is an Emeritus Membership?